eclipse/adore/documentation/technical_documentation/interfaces/carla.md

 [adore_if_carla](https://github.com/DLR-TS/adore_if_carla) provides a coupling of [adore_if_ros](/adore_if_ros) and [CARLA](https://github.com/carla-simulator/carla/) based on [carla-ros-bridge](https://github.com/carla-simulator/ros-bridge).
 It allows to use ADORe to control autonomous vehicles in CARLA.
 Details on prerequisites and building of adore_if_carla and instructions for getting started can be found within the adore_if_carla repository.
 The coupling is currently in an experimental state.

 ## ROS nodes of adore_if_carla
-When using adore_if_carla, the parameter ```PARAMS/adore_if_carla/carla_namespace``` needs to be set withing the namespace of the adore vehicle to get the matching namespace of the topics published and subscribed by the carla-ros-bridge.
+When using adore_if_carla, the parameter ```PARAMS/adore_if_carla/carla_namespace``` needs to be set within the namespace of the ADORe vehicle to make the matching namespace of the topics published and subscribed by the carla-ros-bridge available.

 ### clock2simtime
-This node transfers the time signal of the carla-ros-bridge to the simulation time used by ADORe. clock2simtime node:
+This node transfers the time signal to the simulation time used by ADORe.

+clock2simtime node:
-- subscribes to topic ```/clock``` ```rosgraph_msgs/Clock```
+- subscribes to topic ```/clock``` message type: ```rosgraph_msgs/Clock```
-- advertises topic ```/SIM/utc``` ```std_msgs/Float64```
+- advertises topic ```/SIM/utc``` message type: ```std_msgs/Float64```

 ### objects2adore
 This nodes translates the traffic objects present in CARLA to a format usable by ADORe.
-The node should be started within the adore vehicle namespace. objects2adore node:
+The node should be started within the ADORe vehicle namespace.

+objects2adore node:
 - subscribes to topic ```/carla/[carla vehicle namespace]/objects``` message type: ```derived_object_msgs/ObjectArray```
 - advertises topic ```[adore vehicle namespace]/traffic``` message type: ```adore_if_ros_msg/TrafficParticipantSet```

 ### vehiclestate2adore
 This node reformats and publishes the messages output by the carla-ros-bridge to represent the vehicle state in order to be usable in ADORe.
-The node should be started within the adore vehicle namespace. vehiclestate2adore node:
+The node should be started within the ADORe vehicle namespace.

+vehiclestate2adore node:
 - subscribes to topic ```/carla/[carla vehicle namespace]/odometry``` message type: ```nav_msgs/Odometry```
 - subscribes to topic ```/carla/[carla vehicle namespace]/vehicle_info``` message type: ```carla_msgs/CarlaEgoVehicleInfo```